Case 1 - USB drive is in read-only mode, how do I change this?

 Step 1.
 Click the Windows icon and click your username at the top.

 Step 2.
-Select the other visible account on the list, click to switch to Administrator.
+Select the other visible account on the list, and click to switch to Administrator.

 Step 3.
 Sign in with the password of your administrator account.

-After this, you can try to open the drive which was with a read-only state and check if you can write to the drive.
+After this, you can try to open the drive which was in a read-only state, and check if you can write to the drive.
 If yes, congratulations.
 If not, don't worry.
 Try the other four presented fixes, one can help you out.